Isolation

 Practicing being present is an antidote to isolation in my life.
 The process of reversing the slow-growing pattern of isolation may feel initially jarring.
 Yet, small steps are victories.
 After a year of working remotely from my dining room table due to the global pandemic, I discovered that packing my lunch and enjoying it at the office with a colleague and friend felt remarkably lifegiving.
 On a recent weekend, despite facing a long list of chores and other responsibilities, I baked cookies and delivered them to a widowed friend, enjoying a brief opportunity for laughter and conversation.
 Seeing the gratitude in her eyes lightened my load.
 I realized again that I was made to be present with people.
 I need them and they need me.

 Are you feeling isolated and alone?
-Reach out to a mentor with Issues Lawyers Face who can walk beside you as a friend.
+Right now is the time to take the first step by joining an Issues Lawyers Face support group where other members of the legal profession can walk beside you as friends.

 You Don't Have to Face Issues Alone